jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 Be light on your foot kindof style.
 Very agile way to design.

-Additionally, we have *bookmarkability*.
+Additionally, it is easy to share with others because we have *bookmarkability*.
 We do that by storing state in url.
-It makes it very simple to share your particles effects with others.
 On the down side, it makes super long+ugly urls...
 [url shortening](http://en.wikipedia.org/wiki/URL_shortening)
 helps us reduces this issue.